 A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
 If the Company performs by transferring services to a customer before the customer pays consideration or before payment is due, a contract asset is recognized for the earned consideration that is conditional.
-As of December 31, 2020 and 2019, the Company has no contacts asset balances.
+As of December 31, 2021 and 2020, the Company has no contract asset balances.

 A contract liability is the obligation to transfer goods or services to a customer for which the Company has received consideration (or an amount of consideration is due) from the customer.
 If a customer pays consideration before the Company transfers goods or services to the customer, a contract liability is recognized when the payment is made.
 Contract liabilities are recognized as revenue when the Company performs under the contract.
+As of December 31, 2021, the Company has no contract liability balance.

-As of December 31, 2020 and 2019, balances pertaining to this account is presented as Unearned income amounting to P7.3 million and P25.4 million, respectively.
+As of December 31, 2020, balance pertaining to this account is presented as Unearned income amounting to and P7.3 million.